fretheo/pcg-kotlin/README.md

 ## Using as a library

-Distribution provides three variations of the algorithm:
+Library provides three variations of the algorithm:
 ```kotlin
 class XshRs  { /* */ }
 class XshRr  { /* */ }